 Information about financing your college education in the state of Tennessee, including information on the HOPE Scholarship.

-Students with Private Donor Scholarships – Private scholarships of $500 or more are split equally between the fall and spring semesters, unless the donor allows UT to change this.
+Private scholarships of $500 or more are split equally between the fall and spring semesters, unless the donor allows UT to change this.
 Written notification from the donor is necessary if you want to apply the entire amount to one semester.
-If you withdraw during the term, it’s your responsibility to contact the donor.
+If you withdraw during the term, it is your responsibility to contact the donor.